maurorb/maurorb/README.md

 - 👋 Hi, I’m @maurorb
-- 👀 I’m interested in Data Science and Artificial Inteligence
+- 👀 I’m interested in Data Science and Artificial Inteligence.
+Also studying Simulation!
 - 🌱 I’m currently learning: well, see above...

 <!---